How to become an art editor

 - build a website to showcase your work

-- design books, magazines, brochures, leaflets or websites for charities or student organisations
+- find design opportunities with charities or student organisations

-- engage with magazines through their social media channels and look out for events, work experience and job vacancies advertised online
+- follow magazines on social media to find out about events, work experience and jobs

 Direct Application

 You can apply directly for jobs if you've got the right skills and experience.
-For specialist magazines, you may have an advantage if you have a special interest or background in the publication's subject matter.
+For specialist magazines, you may have an advantage if you have a special interest or background in the subject.

 For example, an interest in science or architecture will be useful if you want to work on magazines covering those topics.